SkipperFabi/teamspeak3-python-bot/docs/CONFIGURATION.md

 ### Using SSH (Encrypted ServerQuery connection)

 Since the TeamSpeak server version 3.3 TeamSpeak supports encrypted ServerQuery clients.
-It's recommend to use SSH.
+It's recommended to use SSH.

 To archive this the connection is wrapped inside a SSH connection.
 As SSH needs a way to check the host RSA key, four config options were added: